Revolutionizing Maternal Care Through Nutrition.

 Maternal Outcomes

-• Associated with: LGA, maternal diabetes mellitus (T2DM), possible adverse cardiometabolic outcomes in the offspring
+• Associated with: Large for gestational age (LGA), maternal diabetes mellitus (T2DM), possible adverse cardiometabolic outcomes in the offspring.

 • Associated with: increased rate of maternal morbidities: seizures, stroke, kidney injury, increased SGA and PTB <34 weeks, and increased perinatal deaths.